biolingbcn/biolingbcn.github.io/about.md

 <div>
 <img src="/images/alejandro.jpg" align="left" style="margin: 0 5px 5px 0" width="10%">

 Alejandro is a second-year PhD student in the group.
 He works on bones and genes and stuff.
-He is interested in nerdy things and playing the bass. yoooo
+He is interested in nerdy things and playing the bass.
 </div>

 <br />